golemfactory/golem-docs/src/pages/docs/degen/index.md

 ```

 This will generate a file named `key.json` in the directory where the command was run.
 This file contains the private key of your Golem wallet.

-#### Flushing your payments to providers

-[Philip noticed that development work will result in potential requestor termination before payments are accepted, causing annoyance amongst providers.
-Maybe we can:

-- provide intructions how to accept outstanding payments
-- advise participants to thank the community to support their hackathon efforts and flush the payments at the end of the event (possible with a script that would do it automatically)
-  ]

 ### Running a Quickstart